 Celebrating Big Wins

-The beauty of regular practice is that small steps eventually lead to striking milestones.
-You'll find yourself lifting heavier weights, running longer distances, or feeling more energetic throughout the day.
+The beauty of regular practice is that small steps eventually lead to important milestones.
+You’ll find yourself lifting heavier weights, running longer distances, or feeling more energetic throughout the day.
 These big wins are a proof to your dedication and consistency.